-Quest, the Quest logo, Foglight, and Join the Innovation are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
-For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
+Quest, the Quest logo, Foglight, and Where next meets now are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
+For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.new19.
 Red Hat, JBoss, the JBoss logo, and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc. in the U.S. and other countries.
-CentOS is a trademark of Red Hat, Inc. in the U.S. and other countries.
 Fedora and the Infinity design logo are trademarks of Red Hat, Inc. Microsoft, .NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 AIX, IBM, PowerPC, PowerVM, and WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
 Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks or registered trademarks of Oracle and/or its affiliates in the United States and other countries.
 SPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
 Products bearing the SPARC trademarks are based on an architecture developed by Oracle Corporation.
 OpenLDAP is a registered trademark of the OpenLDAP Foundation.
 HP is a registered trademark that belongs to Hewlett-Packard Development Company, L.P.
 Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-MySQL is a Company, L.P.
-Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-MySQL is a registered trademark of MySQL AB in the United States, the European Union and other countries.
-Novell and eDirectory are registered trademarks of Novell, Inc., in the United States and other countries.
-VMware, ESX, ESXi, vSphere, vCenter, vMotion, and vCloud Director are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions.
-Sybase is a registered trademark of Sybase, Inc. The X Window System and UNIX are registered trademarks of The Open Group.
-Mozilla and Firefox are registered trademarks of the Mozilla Foundation.
-IOS is a registered trademark or trademark of Cisco Systems, Inc. and/or its affiliates in the United States and certain other countries.
-Apple, iPad, iPhone, Mac OS, Safari, Swift, and Xcode are trademarks of Apple Inc., registered in the U.S. and other countries.
-Ubuntu is a registered trademark of Canonical Ltd. Symantec and Veritas are trademarks or registered trademarks of Symantec Corporation or its affiliates in the U.S. and other countries.
-OpenSUSE, SUSE, and YAST are registered trademarks of SUSE LCC in the United States and other countries.
-Citrix, Additional Applications of the States and Subsidiaries, and AppFlow, NetScaler, XenApp, and XenDesktop are trademarks of Citrix Systems, Inc. and/or one or more of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries.
-PostgreSQL is a registered trademark of the PostgreSQL Global Development Group.
-MariaDB is a trademark or registered trademark of MariaDB Corporation Ab in the European Union and United States of America and/or other countries.
-Intel, Itanium, Pentium, and Xeon are trademarks of Intel Corporation in the U.S. and/or other countries.
-Debian is a registered trademark of Software in the Public Interest, Inc. OpenStack is a trademark of the OpenStack Foundation.
-All other marks and names mentioned herein may be trademarks of their respective companies.
+MySQL is a registered trademarks of Novell, Inc., in the United States, the European Union and other countries.
+Novell and eDirectory are registered trademarks or trademarks or trademarks or trademarks of the Countries.
+Shape, inc. the United States and/or other jurisdictions.
+Sybase is a registered trademark of Spbase, Inc. The X Window System and UNIX are registered trademarks of The Open Group.
+Mozilla and Firefox are registered trademarks of the Mozil